0800 197 6026 Get help now

-This fact sheet explains about day-to-day budgeting for your business and your household.
-You can use this fact sheet to find ways of planning and managing your spending.
+This guide gives advice about day-to-day budgeting for your business and your household.
+You can use this guide to find ways of planning and managing your spending.

-• keep your business and living costs under control;
+• help you to manage your business and living costs; and

 Budgeting